Matthew T Grant

 I Got Nothing

-You know how people say then when they got nothing?
+You know how people say that when they got nothing?

 Well, that’s why I’m saying it now.